Student Critics Jury

 Getting to EIFF

-The seven chosen students will be brought to Edinburgh for six days of the festival (EIFF runs 19-30 June).
+The seven chosen students will be brought to Edinburgh for six days of the festival (EIFF runs 18-29 June).
 Students will view a variety of films and attend the EIFF Awards Ceremony to present their chosen winner.
-Travel and accommodation bursaries are available on a separate application basis.
+Travel and accommodation bursaries are available on a separate application basis (Within Scotland only).

-The Student Critics Award Jury offered three places for film critics of the future to attend EIFF and view a shortlisted programme of films and to work with Nick James (Editor, Sight & Sound), Gabe Klinger and Kate Taylor (Exhibition and Distribution Officer, Independent Cinema Office) and as mentors to develop their writing and critical skills.
+In 2013 The Student Critics Award Jury offered seven places for film critics of the future to attend EIFF and view a shortlisted programme of films.
+They worked with Nick James (Editor, Sight & Sound), Gabe Klinger and Kate Taylor (Exhibition and Distribution Officer, Independent Cinema Office) and as mentors to develop their writing and critical skills.
 You can read some of last year's reviews from the Student Critics Jury on the EIFF Blog.